.jpg)

 Last Time in Action: Trick Williams defeated Matt Cardona (SmackDown, April 10); Sami Zayn defeated Carmelo Hayes to retain the United States Championship (SmackDown, April 3).

 These two brawled from the bell, back and forth with their offense.
-When Zayn sent Trick to the apron, Lil Yachty tried his hype his man only to get thrown into the barricade by Zayn.
+When Zayn sent Trick to the apron, Lil Yachty tried to hype his man but got thrown into the barricade by Zayn.

-Zayn laid out Trick with a Brainbuster on the apron then hit him with a Helluva Kick over the barricade to nearly win by count out.
+Zayn laid out Trick with a Brainbuster on the apron and then hit him with a Helluva Kick over the barricade to nearly win by count-out.

 This was tightly composed and put over Trick big.
 While it was shorter than it could have been, Zayn maximized the time to give Trick his best performance on the main roster.

-Before the bell first rang, it was clear that this needed to be Trick's moment, who can run with the United States Championship for a while.
+Before the bell first rang, it was clear that this needed to be Trick's moment, and he can run with the United States Championship for a while.

-Zayn was set up a transitional champion from the moment he dethroned Melo, so the result was no surprise.
+Zayn was set up as a transitional champion from the moment he dethroned Carmelo Hayes, so the result was no surprise.
 It was still the right move.

 Result